salesforce/lwc-rfcs/text/0000-module-resolution.md

 ### LWC configuration

-A configuration file will be located at the root of the project, optionally at the component namespace level and in the future (this is yet to be spec out) at the module bundle level, where specificitiy will be resolved from inner to outer (merging upwards - similar to node_modules).
+A configuration file will be located at the root of the project, optionally at the component namespace level and in the future (this is yet to be spec out) at the module bundle level, where specificity will be resolved from inner to outer (merging upwards - similar to node_modules).

 At the package root level there are two ways on which you can add a configuration file: Creating a `lwc.config.json` or adding an `lwc` key to package.json (this is mostly for simplicity and easy of use - specially when publishing a package).
 Here are some examples: